 - communication skills, including a demonstrated command of the English language, both written and oral

-When evaluating academic performance, the applicant’s grade point average, performance in prerequisite courses, number of college credits completed, degree status and results of the Optometry Admissions Test (OAT) are carefully considered.
+When evaluating academic performance, the applicant’s overall and science grade point averages, performance in prerequisite courses, number of college credits completed, degree status and results of the Optometry Admissions Test (OAT) are carefully considered.
+Please note: the Graduate Record Examination (GRE), Medical College Admission Test (MCAT), Dental Admission Test (DAT), or Pharmacy College Admission Test (PCAT) will be accepted in lieu of the OAT.

 Please note, it is an applicant's responsibility to respond promptly to an interview invitation, either to accept or to decline.
 Information will be shared with all schools and colleges of optometry if an applicant is a "no show" for a scheduled admissions interview.
 Please contact the Office of Admissions with any questions regarding the interview process.